 - The Nexus: Curriculum to Career Program

-- The fall 2 credit course COLL 211 “Tying it all Together: Curriculum to Career”.
+- The fall 2 credit course COLL 211 “Reflecting Back: Connecting Internship and Research to your Liberal Arts Education”.
 This course is part of the Nexus Program, but is open to any student returning from an internship or research project.

 - Pursuit of a 2 credit independent study project (295P or 395P), inspired by and relating to the internship or research project.
 This is an option only when there is a substantial academic component supervised by a Mount Holyoke faculty member.